Glazzite/ams.sh/README.md

 - Start Server
 - Edit Eula.txt

 With extra decorations and supportive commands, and thats the scirpt.

+> [!NOTE]
+> This script is fully online-based, so make sure to stay connected to the internet before use. 😊

 ### ❓ Why?
 To use a repurposable script ->